 Filene Announces Next i³ Innovation Class

-Filene, the credit union industry “think and do tank,” announced this week their latest class of participants in its i³ innovation program.
+Filene, the credit union industry “think and do tank,” recently announced their latest class of participants in its i³ innovation program.
 Among them are Melina Young of Verity Credit Union and Aaron Palmer of TwinStar Credit Union.

 “This was by far the strongest group of applicants we’ve had in recent memory,” said Andrew Downin, innovation director at Filene.
 “They join i³ at a point in our movement’s history when innovation is critical.
 Credit unions face non-traditional competitors, disruptive technologies, and increasing demands from consumers.”

 i³ is a two-year program pulling together some of the credit union industry’s most creative thinkers and giving them a chance to collaborate to solve its most challenging problems.

 “In my opinion,” said Young, “the biggest challenge facing credit unions is that people don’t really understand what we are and why we are a viable choice for them.”
 She said that this is a challenge she would like to address through her tenure with i³.
 “My second focus would be on the balance of new technology with the personal experience that credit unions pride themselves on being able to provide.”

 “There is such a wealth of knowledge, ideas, opportunities, and best practices in this industry,” Young continued, “and I can’t wait to interact with other i³ers through the program.
 I cannot event explain how exited I am to be a part of the i³ program.”

 TwinStar’s Palmer said, “I want to help credit unions remain relevant as our industry changes.
 I believe we do this by being in tune with our members’ needs and presenting solutions that enhance their lives better than our competition can.
 I particularly hope to explore payment systems evolution, solutions to relieve student lending debt, and options for small business incubation.”